 Discover for example, that wormwood is used to flavour vermouth and that the flowering tops of heather can be used to make heather ale.

 You might be surprised to learn that hops, the cone-shaped female flowers used to flavour and preserve beer have young shoots that can be eaten as a vegetable.
 At chef Tom Kerridge’s pub, the Hand & Flowers in Marlow, he’s likes to poach chicken in a hop stock.

 Discover the Garden’s Connection With Beefeater Gin

-Visitors to the Beefeater Gin Distillery will know that James Burrough, its founder, studied here.
+Visitors on the Beefeater Gin Distillery Tour will know that James Burrough, its founder, studied here.
 To celebrate his special connection with the garden, the company recently distilled a new gin variety known as Garden Gin.
 In 2015, Desmond Payne, the Master Distiller at Beefeater Gin came to the garden to give a talk on ‘The History of Gin in London’.

 Eat Lunch in Chelsea Physic Garden Café

 The coiffed ladies of Chelsea will want to keep this a secret but, after a wander around the garden, lunch in the garden’s Tangerine Dream Café is a delight.
 If it’s a sunny day, sit outside at one of the wooden tables.
 Serving fresh seasonal produce with a good choice of wine, tuck in to dishes such as salmon en croute or goat’s cheese and gruyère quiche.

 Chelsea Physic Garden Cafe in the summer